pathumd/smart-go-kart/README.md

 ## ⚠️ Problems we ran into
 - Many of the online resources supported circuits with 1-2 ultrasonic sensors.
 Employing 6 ultrasonic sensors was a new obstacle that had to be overcome.
 - Layering images over a video in the camera tab (ex. shapes and parking lines) was difficult as they would replace the video QLabel.
 The solution to this was to implement a vbox layout that hosts the necessary labels similar to an array.
-- Traditional methods for updating the GUI with distances and video frames proved suboptimal.
+- A traditional threading mechanism for updating the GUI with distances and video frames proved suboptimal.
 After experimenting with various approaches, a signal-slot connection that utilizes references was settled upon.
 - Finding a mathematical approach for a GUI representation of the collision detection and implementing an accurate buzzer frequency was challenging

 ## ⏩ Next steps